 According to author and attorney Vincent Bugliosi, if a person added up all of the people accused of assassinating President John F. Kennedy in Dallas on November 22, 1963, and all of the conspiracies they were taking part in, you'd wind up with at least 42 different groups, 82 separate assassins, and 214 people playing some kind of role in the crime.
 But one thing is for sure: the death of John F. Kennedy rocked the nation.

 JFK conspiracy theories surrounding the assassination of the President began almost immediately.
 They involved everything from witnesses on the grass near the motorcade to powerful businessmen to foreign powers to the usual conspiracy standbys like the Illuminati.
 Since then, countless books have been written, two separate commissions were formed (which came to different and disputed conclusions), and endless pontificating spouted.
 While conspiracy theorists continue to insist that others were involved, so far, their theories remain just that: theories.

 Chicago mobster Sam Giancana had Kennedy connections and the power to pull off the hit, while Oswald assassin Jack Ruby, a Dallas nightclub owner, was also alleged to have mob ties - and died in prison before his trial.

 Could the American intelligence apparatus have killed President Kennedy because he was preparing to turn away from Cold War militarism?
 Links between the CIA and the assassination were first alleged when New Orleans district attorney Jim Garrison prosecuted local businessman Clay Shaw for his ties to the Agency.
 Leftist papers in Europe picked up the story, and a years-long investigation followed.
 Tens of thousands of documents related to the "New Orleans Conspiracy" were declassified, but none were a smoking gun.

 In October 2015, the CIA declassified an internal report that revealed the Agency's role in withholding evidence from the Warren Commission related to their attempts to assassinate Fidel Castro.
-Among the facts ordered kept from the Commission by Agency director John McCone were that the CIA had already been in contact with Oswald regarding Cuba, and that Oswald's mail was being read by the CIA - as part of a mail monitoring program that was later found to be unconstitutional.
+Among the facts ordered kept from the Commission by Agency director John McCone were that the CIA had already been in contact with Oswald regarding Cuba and that Oswald's mail was being read by the CIA - as part of a mail monitoring program that was later found to be unconstitutional.

-Theoretically, nobody had more to gain from John Kennedy's death than his vice president, Lyndon Johnson.
-He gained enormous power from it, and the assassination took place in his home state of Texas.
+Johnson gained enormous power from it, and the assassination took place in his home state of Texas.
 But the evidence of this is mostly hearsay.

 The conspiracy goes that billionaires didn't want the Fed to lose power, so they killed Kennedy in response.
-But the EO actually strengthened the Fed's power, by giving it the power to issue notes - which we call cash.
+But the EO actually strengthened the Fed's power by giving it the power to issue notes - which we call cash.
 Beyond that, EO 11110 was simply an update of a previous EO, one signed by the non-assassinated Harry Truman.